erfangc/ReactTable/README.md

 onSummarySelectCallback|Function    |callback function to invoke when a summary row is selected.
 The selected row will be passed as the first argument to the callback as an object that contain two properties: `detailRows` which contains detail rows belonging to the given summary row plus the `summaryRow` itself.
 The second argument passed will be a boolean representing the selection state of the row that was just clicked on selectedRows       |Array of Strings|row keys of initially selected rows, must be used with the 'rowKey' option rowKey             |String          |specifies the property in the data array that should be used as the unique identifier of the given row for example: `{ssn: xxxx, first_name: "Bob"}; { rowKey: 'ssn'}` customMenuItems    |Object          |specifies custom header menu options.
-Each key of the given object corresponds to the title of the new menu option and the value is an object e.g. {infoBox: "columnDataPoint"}.  infoBox displays a box whose contents are equal to the columnDef's columnDataPoint on hover of the menu item.
+Each key of the given object corresponds to the title of the new menu option and the value is an object e.g. `{infoBox: "columnDataPoint"}`.  `infoBox` displays a box whose contents are equal to the columnDef's columnDataPoint on hover of the menu item.
 As of right now, infoBox is the only supported custom menu object type.
-This will only appear in columns where columnDataPoint exists in columnDef.
+This will only appear in columns where columnDataPoint exists in columnDef. presort            |Object          |specifies which column to pre-sort a rendered table.
+Key corresponds to a key in the data object to sort on and whose value is either `asc` or `desc` depending on wheather you would like ascending or descending sorting automatically when the table is rendered. e.g. `{date: 'asc'}`

 ## Table Usage Example
 ```